FREE Car Insurance Comparison

 - Main Factor Involved: Heavy Rain, Speeding

 At the time of this pileup, heavy rain caused both traction and visibility problems for all involved.
 It started when a few cars lost control, then slowly built into a massive amount of vehicles.
-Police said that speed was a factor as well, since the Autobahn has no defined speed limit.
+Police said that speed was also a factor since the was not a defined speed limit.

 Speed certainly played a major role, since the series of accidents that caused this pile-up spanned over a two-hour period.